 Using a cryptocurrency exchange and broker is the best way to buy crypto.
 Cryptocurrency exchanges match buyers with sellers, while crypto brokers fulfill the other side of all trades.
 However, many platforms now combine elements of both.
 The best platforms are always designed to help new investors navigate the cryptocurrency space.
 Top crypto platforms should also support a range of cryptocurrencies, a range of fiat currencies, and a range of payment methods.

 For beginners starting out in the cryptocurrency industry, Bitcoin would likely be the best cryptocurrency to invest in.
 It was the first cryptocurrency to be created and has stood the test of time for over a decade.
 Bitcoin can also be traded for several other cryptocurrencies if an investor wishes to change a portfolio in the future.
-Even if the first purchase is to understand the basics and become comfortable with procedures, Bitcoin is a good place to start.

 Yes, cryptocurrencies can be purchased in extremely small amounts.
 For example, the smallest unit of Bitcoin is called a satoshi, which represents 100 millionths of a Bitcoin.
 In other words, an investor would need to hold 100 million satoshis to own 1 whole coin.
 The only restrictions in place will be from a fiat currency perspective, as an exchange or broker may require at least $1 worth of cryptocurrencies to be purchased.